Azure/bicep-types-az/generated/dns/microsoft.network/2017-10-01/types.md

 * **target**: string: The target domain name for this SRV record.
 * **weight**: int: The weight value for this SRV record.

+## TrackedResourceTags
+### Properties
+### Additional Properties
+* **Additional Properties Type**: string

 ## TxtRecord
 ### Properties
 * **value**: string[]: The text value of this TXT record.

+## ZoneProperties
+### Properties
+* **maxNumberOfRecordSets**: int (ReadOnly): The maximum number of record sets that can be created in this DNS zone.
+This is a read-only property and any attempt to set this value will be ignored.
+* **maxNumberOfRecordsPerRecordSet**: int (ReadOnly): The maximum number of records per record set that can be created in this DNS zone.
+This is a read-only property and any attempt to set this value will be ignored.
+* **nameServers**: string[] (ReadOnly): The name servers for this DNS zone.
+This is a read-only property and any attempt to set this value will be ignored.
+* **numberOfRecordSets**: int (ReadOnly): The current number of record sets in this DNS zone.
+This is a read-only property and any attempt to set this value will be ignored.
+* **zoneType**: 'Private' | 'Public': The type of this DNS zone (Public or Private).